SoDOOManiac/So-Doom/README.md

 ### Crispy Doom 5.6.3

-Crispy Doom 5.6.3 has been released on September XX, 2019.
+Crispy Doom 5.6.3 has been released on September 25, 2019.
 This release addresses the community feedback received after 5.6.2 release.

+**Features**

+ * Versions 1.2 and 1.21 of Episode 5: Sigil are supported.

 **Improvements**

+ * Par times for Episode 4: Thy Flesh Consumed and Episode 5: Sigil can now be provided in BEX format.
+ * `BLOCKMAP` (re-)creation is now indicated on the command line.
  * A workaround has been implemented for missing textures in SWITCHES lumps: if one texture is missing, the whole pair is disabled.
 Thanks to Aurelius for reporting this issue with the OTEX 1.0 texture pack in the Doomworld forum.

 **Bug Fixes**

+ * Configuration not saved on exiting game while recording a demo has been fixed, reported by Zodomaniac.
+Now configuraton is always saved on exit.
  * Player weapon sound source is now set properly when loading a savegame, thanks to maxmanium from the Doomworld forum for bringing attention to this.

 **Known Issues**